fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**At core here, is the idea that an `edition` sepecifies a set of defaults for different `features`, but that a user can override them at either a file or field level.
+**The core idea here, is that an `edition` specifies a set of defaults for different `features`, but that a user can override them at either a file or field level.
 So when the time comes to upgrade the entire file.**